ENTS Summer Internships

 - You DO NOT need to have been accepted for an internship by the application deadline in order to be able to apply for ENTS support.
 But actual funding by ENTS is contingent on your actually receiving the internship.

 - If it is unclear whether an internship involves compensation paid by the hosting organization, you may still apply for ENTS support.
-You should inform Tami Little if you find out that there will be compensation, and then your financial support from ENTS may be reduced accordingly.
+You should inform the ENTS Administrative Assistant if you find out that there will be compensation, and then your financial support from ENTS may be reduced accordingly.

 - You may submit multiple applications for ENTS support for different internships.
 However, you will only receive ENTS funding for one of the internships.

 Note: It is your responsibility to ask faculty for letters of recommendation.
-Faculty can submit the Faculty Recommendation Form or write a letter of support and send it to Tami Little.
+Faculty can submit the Faculty Recommendation Form or write a letter of support and send it to the ENTS Administrative Assistant.

 - Two letters of recommendations are required for internship proposals.